KevinHock/rtdpyt/docs/contribute.rst

-.. _contributing-to-read-the-docs:
+.. _contributing-to-pyt:

-Contributing to Read the Docs
+Contributing to pyt
 =============================

-You are here to help on Read the Docs?
+You are here to help on pyt?
 Awesome, feel welcome and read the following sections in order to know what and how to work on something.
 If you get stuck at any point you can create a `ticket on GitHub`_.